A fairytale ascent

 Public domain, via Wikimedia Commons

 One of Solomon's great-grandsons is Alphonse Mayer von Rothschild, born in 1878.
-He had four brothers, of whom Louis Nathaniel, who was two years younger, took over the banking business.
+He has four brothers, of whom Louis Nathaniel, who is two years younger, takes over the banking business.
 In the Austrian branch of the Rothschild family, it is customary for responsibility for the banking house not to be divided up, but to be transferred to a single heir.
 Alphonse is therefore free to pursue his passions.
-He studied law, but never practised the profession.
+He studies law, but never practises the profession.
 He loves classical literature and art and owns a famous stamp collection.
 In Vienna, he resides in a city palace in Theresianumgasse.

 Edith Barakovich, Public domain, via Wikimedia commons.

-In 1912, Alphonse married the Englishwoman Clarice Sebag-Montefiore.
-The couple only had two years together before the First World War broke out and Alphonse was sent to the Eastern Front.
-He was deployed until September 1918, almost the entire duration of the war.
-He was honoured with the Imperial Ottoman War Medal for his services.
+In 1912, Alphonse marries the Englishwoman Clarice Sebag-Montefiore.
+The couple only has two years together before the First World War breaks out and Alphonse is sent to the Eastern Front.
+He is deployed until September 1918, almost the entire duration of the war.
+He is honoured with the Imperial Ottoman War Medal for his services.

 Public domain, via Wikimedia Commons

 The Rothschilds have three children.
-Their son Albert Anselm Salomon Nimrod was born in 1922.
-This was followed by daughter Bettina Jemima in 1924 and finally Gwendoline Charlotte in 1927.
+Their son Albert Anselm Salomon Nimrod is born in 1922.
+This is followed by daughter Bettina Jemima in 1924 and finally Gwendoline Charlotte in 1927.

 Alphonse continues the family tradition of supporting charitable causes.
 He is President of the Nathaniel Freiherr von Rothschild Foundation for the Mentally Ill in Vienna.
 And together with his wife Clarice, he continues the family tradition of collecting art.
 He expands the inherited collection and even builds a side wing to the palace in Theresianumgasse.